RACV Logo

 Day 12: Hong Kong

-There are no activities planned for the today, and you’re free to leave at any time.
+There are no activities planned for today, and your trip comes to an end.
 It’s highly recommended that you spend a couple of extra days here so that you can make the most of Hong Kong.
 If you would like to book additional accommodation, just get in touch with your booking agent ahead of time.

 Enquire now